giwankim/til/kotlin/kia/04-classes.md

 ### Companion objects: A place for factory methods and static methods

+Classes in Kotlin can't have static members.

+An example of such a function that needs access to `private` members is a _factory method_.

+Exactly one of the object declarations defined in a class can be marked with a special keyword: _companion_.

 ### Companion objects as regular objects

 ### Object expressions: Anonymous inner classes rephrased